TomJSoftwire/Devops-Course-Starter/README.md

 ### Unit Tests

-This project uses `pytest` for unit testing, run the tests with the command `pytest` or watch the tests using `ptw`.
+This project uses `pytest` for unit testing, run the tests with the command `poetry run pytest` or watch the tests using `poetry run ptw`.

 To run individual tests append the test dir to the command used.